hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Resource References
 Some elements labelled as *Must Support* reference multiple resource types or profiles (e.g., Observation.performer).
 - AU Core Responder **SHALL** correctly populate the element with at least one referenced resource or profile types allowed.
-- AU Core Requester **SHALL** accept resource without error if element present and containing any referenced resource or profile types allowed.
+- AU Core Requester **SHALL** accept resources without error if the element is present and containing any valid referenced resource or profiles.

 The table below provides a list of AU Core profile elements that allow multiple referenced resource or profile types.